npaulat/bat_ht/README.md

 ## Identification of putative HT DNA transposons involving bats

-This workflow is to computationally identify putative horizontally transferred (HT) DNA transposons, done here by searching across 251 mammalian species, specifically focused on those involved in the 37 bat species.\
+This workflow is to computationally identify putative horizontally transferred (HT) DNA transposons, done here by searching across 251 mammalian species, specifically focused on those present in any of 37 bat species.\
 \
 Given the wide variety of DNA transposons and species involved, this is a broad-scale search, with _a priori_ search thresholds.
 The main steps are:
 1. Transposable element (TE) annotation using [RepeatMasker](http://repeatmasker.org/) in 253 mammalian genome assemblies